-Here are the top five myths you may come across regarding infertility.
+Here are the top five myths you might encounter regarding infertility:

 IVF Treatment Success